matthew-brett/dyneweb/index.rst

 I try to keep my list of :ref:`publications` up to date.
 Please let me know if I've missed something off or you need a copy of one of the listed papers.

-No doubt you want to know what I look like - good news - see :ref:`personal`.
+No doubt you want to know what I look like and how to find me - good news - see :ref:`personal`.

-.. include:: contact.txt

 .. toctree::
     :hidden: